- Explore the course library

 Explore our curated course library with thousands of quality courses shared by riders, course designers, builders and organisers.
 Search by event name, level, country etc.

 View courses online by tapping anywhere on the photo or details.
-Download the course for faster performance and offline use.
+Download the course for faster performance and to personalise it with Pro (e.g to add photos or the optimum time if it is not set).

 Choose between satellite and street backgrounds, count up and count down minute markers

 Pull down from the top of the screen to refresh the course library